NVIDIA/GenerativeAIExamples/community/chat-and-rag-glean/README.md

 ## Pre-requisites

 This example uses hosted NVIDIA NIMs for the foundational LLMs.
-In order to use these hosted LLMds you will need a NVIDIA API key which is available at https://build.nvidia.com.
+In order to use these hosted LLMs you will need a NVIDIA API key which is available at https://build.nvidia.com.

 ```bash
 export NVIDIA_API_KEY="nvapi-YOUR-KEY"